sid760/BTCS403-DSA/README.md

 6. linkedList.cpp - basic program to create a **linked list** and its 5 elements.
 7. SLL_INS_FIRST.cpp - implements **singly linked list** and inserts node at the first position of an existing linked list
 8. SLL_INS_LAST.cpp - implements **singly linked list** and inserts node at last position using _push_ function, and also links them automatically
+9. DLL_INS_ANY.cpp - implements **doubly linked list** and inserts new data at a user-specified position
-9. DoublyLinkedList.cpp - Menu driven interactive program to implement **doubly linked list** with its various operations
+10. DoublyLinkedList.cpp - Menu driven interactive program to implement **doubly linked list** with its various operations
-10. CircularLinkedList.cpp - Basic program to implement **circular linked list**
+11. CircularLinkedList.cpp - Basic program to implement **circular linked list**

 Stack Programs:

-11. stack.cpp - basic program to implement **stack using array**, and its basic operations
+12. stack.cpp - basic program to implement **stack using array**, and its basic operations
-12. stack_array_using_class - Menu driven program to implement **stack** array using class, and its various operations as methods of that class
+13. stack_array_using_class - Menu driven program to implement **stack** array using class, and its various operations as methods of that class

 Queue Programs:

-13. queue.cpp - basic program to implement static **queue**
+14. queue.cpp - basic program to implement static **queue**
-14. QueueLinkedList.cpp - Program to implement **queue using linked list**
+15. QueueLinkedList.cpp - Program to implement **queue using linked list**

 Tree Programs:

-15. BinaryTree - Program to implement **binary tree** using linked list with _Preorder_, _Indorder_ & _Postorder_ Traversals
+16. BinaryTree - Program to implement **binary tree** using linked list with _Preorder_, _Indorder_ & _Postorder_ Traversals